alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 That includes archives, images, photographs, and much more.

 We're saving the files to an Amazon S3 bucket[^1], but Amazon doesn't have a way to lock around writes to S3.
-If two processes try to write to the same location at the same time, there's no guarantee which will win!
+If multiple processes write to the same location at the same time, there's no guarantee which will win!

 <img src="/images/2019/locking.png" style="width: 327px;">

-Our pipeline features lots of parallel processes -- lots of Docker containers running in parallel, and each container running multiple threads.
+Our pipeline features lots of parallel workers -- Docker containers running in ECS, and each container running multiple threads.
-We want to lock around writes to S3, so that only a single process can write to S3 at a time.
+We want to lock around writes to S3, so that only a single process can write to a given S3 location at a time.
 We verify files after they've been written, and we don't overwrite a file if it exists already -- so locking gives an extra guarantee that a rogue process can't corrupt the archive.

 Because S3 doesn't provide those locks for us, we have to manage them ourselves.